Pregnancy acne left you in a spot (ahem) of bother?

 But it’s more common to get acne when you’re going through hormonal changes (we’re looking at you, puberty), if other people in your family have acne, or if you’re on certain medications.

-And although they don’t actually cause it, things like diet, stress, and pollution may also make the condition worse.
+And although they don’t actually cause it, things like diet, stress, and pollution may also worsen the condition.

 Is acne common in early pregnancy?